RodBennett/06-weather-app-challenge/README.md

 ## What I Learned

-This was definitely a very challenging assignment, especially getting the local storage set for each new button as it was generated through javascript, but my understanding of the language has been greatly enhanced as a result of doing it.
+This was definitely a challenging assignment, especially getting the local storage set for each new button as it was generated through javascript, but my understanding of the language has been greatly enhanced as a result of doing it.
 There were many new things we learned in class that were employed in this assignment, but the big takewaway for me was how powerful and easy it is to create elements and manipulate HTML documents through JS.

 ## Challenges

-After my first submission, it was brough to my attention that one of the API links in the JS code was lacking as 's' - in other words, it was being deployed through 'http' and not https.
+After my first submission, it was brought to my attention that one of the API links in the JS code was lacking as 's' - in other words, it was being deployed through 'http' and not https.
 However, after I fixed it and pushed it back to GitHub, the deployment continued to function as though it was http.
-Even though the JS code on GitHub refelceted the changes, the same error about http kept showing up in the console log.
+Even though the JS code on GitHub refelcted the changes, the same error about http kept showing up in the console log.
 I consulted a few people about this and nobody could figure out why this was the case.
-At the end of the day I had to create a whole new repo on GitHub for the https change to work, and now the app works in its fullk functionality.
+At the end of the day I had to create a whole new repo on GitHub for the https change to work, and now the app works in its full functionality.

 ## Future Development